tblobaum/central-order/index.md

 This stabilization propagates upward and impacts your DNA, cells, organs, body, family, community, your nation and the entire animal kingdom.
 The activity level of predators of all kinds is lowest during the sunrise and highest at sunset just as all the Universe follows along.
 You could say that we life-forms are nothing but an accumulation of countless years of blueshift.
+Japan has the highest average life expectancy among large nations and Japan is known as the Land of the Rising Sun.

 ### CHAPTER IV
 THE WEEK IS SEVEN DAYS LONG and has been since the days of Babylon.